How does it work?

-A 250-word proposal/synopsis covering the story idea, background and/or characterization and/or plot summary along with a 1-page excerpt from your manuscript.
+A 250 to 500-word proposal/synopsis covering the story idea, background and/or characterization and/or plot summary along with an excerpt from your manuscript.
 LitMart is open to both fiction and non-fiction proposals, in English only.

 What is the selection procedure?

 Submissions will be accepted only via the online submission form.
-The jury will select the Top 25 finalists and an additional 10 waitlisted entries.
-Finalists will be required to confirm their ability to attend the LitMart pitch event on October 29th at the Bangalore Literature Festival.
+The jury will select the top 25 finalists and an additional 10 waitlisted entries.
+Finalists will be required to confirm their ability to attend the LitMart pitch event on at the Bangalore Literature Festival.

 LitMart Pitch Format

-For the finalists, your pitch can be in any format that you think suits your book idea best – storytelling, short video, slide deck, short play or musical, dance – really, anything, as long as it is within THREE minutes.
+The format for the final pitches could be in any format that suits the book idea best – storytelling, short video, slide deck, short play or musical, dance, stand-up, improv – really, anything, as long as it is within THREE minutes.
 The pitch will be followed by a short Q&A from the jury.
 Pitching will be in front of a live audience.

-The Top 25 finalists and 10 wait listed entries will be announced on October 26th 2017 by email
+The 25 finalists and 10 wait-listed entries will be announced by 11pm on 1st December 2022 via individual emails.

 Terms & Conditions

 - The Bangalore Literature Festival is only a facilitator via LitMart to connect aspiring authors with literary agents, commissioning editors and publishers.
-We do not guarantee or promise any publication deals or commercial contracts from the event
+We do not guarantee or commit to any publication deals or commercial contracts from the event.

-- The decision of the jury is final and the Festival does not have any influence on the same
+- The decisions and feedback of the jury is theirs alone and the Festival does not have any influence on the same.